tyleryoungblood/workflow/README.md

 # Web Development Workflow

-Using Gulp, Sass, and BrowserSync
+A simple starter workflow for basic web development projects that uses Gulp, Sass, and BrowserSync

 ## Required Software
 - Node.js (allows you to install npm packages)
--

 ## Getting Started
 - Clone the repo to your local development environment